 Sit back and watch the scores, badges, comments and pictures stream in

 Use your SpeakerScore, comments, badges and pictures from your talks to promote future talks.
 In other words:

 Show your social and professional network what a great speaker you are.
 Share your results from a specific talk or share your overall SpeakerScore.
 You can also share your public SpeakerScore Profile.
 Edit your profile to contain only the information that you want – including links to your social media profiles.Sign up

 Lots of solutions exist for creating on-line questionnaires, but they are a lot of work, the forms are unimpressive, and — most importantly — you cannot easily compare your results from one talk to another.

+The idea behind SpeakerScore originated from Danish speaker and internet psychologist Anders Colding.
 The process of evaluating a talk had so many obstacles so most of the time getting feedback never happened.
 If he eventually received feedback collected at a conference or event, it was very common and could not be compared to anything he had done before or might do in the future.

 By answering these questions on a scale from 0 to 100, the speaker receives a SpeakerScore that can be easily compared to other SpeakerScores – both the speakers own score as well as others.

 Also - you do not have to make up your own questions or create your own evaluation in SurveyMonkey or Google Forms.